ShankaradityaNS/CryptoCurrency_App/README.md

 # CryptoCurrency_App
-Developing a Flutter App to view the latest prices, exchanges and bonds of different cryptocurrency.
+Developing a Flutter App to view the latest prices, exchanges and bonds of different cryptocurrencies.

+We are using CoinMarket API to get all our latest cryptocurrency related information.